-Operated by the Department of Healthcare and Family Services (HFS).
+Operated by HFS.
 Persons aged 65 or older or persons with disabilities (as determined by the Social Security Administration) aged 22 and older, screened by HFS and found to be in need of nursing facility level of care where a SLF is appropriate to meet the needs of the individual.
-These persons can be without a primary or secondary diagnosis of a developmental disability or serious and persistent mental illness
+These persons can be without a primary or secondary diagnosis of a developmental disability or serious and persistent mental illness.